 To make the most of your trip to this world famous archaeological park with centuries of history behind it, I’ve rounded up some practical advice and things to know about your first visit to Petra so you can have an efficient trip.
 I’ve rounded these up based on tips I learned from other travel blogs and my own experience.
 If you have tips to add, leave me a comment below!

 There are so many information about Petra and what to expect on your first time visit.
 I encourage you to go through them and save those tips as you feel is most relevant.
 I wrote the below checklist based on my experience as a solo female traveller but I’d love to hear about your experience if you travelled as a couple or with your family!

 Visit Petra | 10 Practical Things to Know!

 1. Plan to Arrive Early

 If I can share one advice for your trip and if there’s only one thing you take away from this post, is that you should plan to go to Petra early!
-Petra is one of the most visited sights in the world and you are guaranteed tourists no matter what season you go.
+Petra is one of the most visited sights in the world (especially since it was featured prominently in Indiana Jones) and you are guaranteed tourists no matter what season you go.
 Arriving early has another benefit: you can do the majority of your exploration before it gets too hot.

-Fortunately, Petra is open at 6:30AM meaning that if you are an early riser, you can have Petra all to yourself by arriving early.
+Fortunately, the whole Petra Archeological Park is open at 6:30AM meaning that if you are an early riser, you can have Petra all to yourself by arriving early.
 Most tourist buses arrive at 10AM, so even if you have to have that extra hour of sleep, making it at 7:30-8AM still allows you a fairly tourist-free experience!